Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Hydration and fluid replacement

-Drinking water, oral rehydration solutions, or clear broths helps prevent dehydration, especially if nausea occurs with vomiting.
+Drinking water, oral rehydration solutions, or clear broths helps prevent dehydration and supports recovery.

 • Dietary adjustments

-Eating small, light meals such as plain rice, toast, or bananas can be easier on the stomach and may reduce nausea.
+Eating small, light meals like rice, toast, bananas, or crackers is easier on the stomach and may reduce nausea.

 • Rest and recovery